 Cannabis is not excluded out of Christian religion

-According to a theory by Polish etymologist, Sula Benet, cannabis is not excluded out of Christian religion.
+According to a theory by Polish etymologist, Sula Benet, cannabis is not excluded from the Christian religion.
 In 1936, Benet proposed a new interpretation of Old Testament Hebrew text.
 She believed a mistranslation occurred in the original Greek version of the Old Testament.
 It mistook the Hebrew word for cannabis, kaneh bosm, as calamus, a plant normally used for making fragrances.
 If her translation is right then it would change the meaning of the text every time kaneh bosm was mentioned.

 Ancient Iran was not a stranger to the herb either.
 According to Mircea Eliade, a religious historian, "Shamanistic ecstasy induced by hemp smoke was known in ancient Iran.
 In the religious text, the Zend-Avesta it is at the top of the list of medicinal plants.
-In this religious text it calls marijuana a "good narcotic" and tells a story of 2 mortals that were transported in soul to the heavens.
+This religious text calls marijuana a "good narcotic" and tells a story of 2 mortals that were transported in soul to the heavens.
 After they consume cannabis they had the highest mysteries revealed to them.

-Throughout history and the world cannabis has been praised and used in religious ceremonies.
+Throughout history and the world, cannabis has been praised and used in religious ceremonies.
 It is strange to think that a plant with such an important role in religion has become almost nonexistent in most of today's religions.
 It may be likely that your past ancestor was just as big of a pothead as you, but doing it in the name of religion.